 - Private high school, junior high, or elementary tuition expenses for other family members

 - Parents' or spouse's personal college loan payments

-- Parent(s) enrolled in college in 2018 or 2019 and paying out-of-pocket college tuition
+- Parent(s) enrolled in college and paying out-of-pocket college tuition

 The Private Education Loan Student Self-Certification Form is a required step in the application process for a private student loan.
 This form must be completed by the student and returned to the lender before the loan can be scheduled for disbursement to the school.

 Students who are expecting a refund for financial aid funds can request the Business Office hold the surplus on their student account to pay charges for a future term.
 This form should be returned to the Business Office to be processed.